 - Adopted from care.

 At Esher High School, our aim is to ensure disadvantaged learners are given the opportunity to flourish within their academic studies and beyond and to sustain high attainment when comparing them to non-disadvantaged pupils nationally.
-Our current strategy plan focuses on key challenges faced by disadvantaged pupils in our school with the overall aim of improving their attainment.
-This includes ensuring pupils perform as well as their non-pupil premium peers in English and Maths, addressing lower literacy levels, improving attendance and building confident learners so they are ready for life beyond our school.
-We want all our pupils to feel like they belong in our school community and ‘be more’ within their learning and their own lives.
+Our current strategy plan focusses on key challenges faced by disadvantaged students in our school with the overall aim of improving their attainment.
+This includes ensuring students perform as well as their non-pupil premium peers in English and Maths, addressing lower literacy levels, improving attendance and building confident learners so they are ready for life beyond our school.
+We want all our students to feel like they belong in our school community and ‘be more’ within their learning and their own lives.

 - Ensuring teachers teach lessons that are challenging, supportive and inclusive to individual needs